 Make the peer-to-peer communication connections.
 These controls pass request and permission signals between adjacent zones over 6-wire modular phone cables.
-See Section 5.3 for information on the cable orientation.
+Starting with the exit zone control at the most downstream zone of conveyor line.

-- At the exit end of the conveyor, do not connect the phone cable to the Downstream Peer-to-Peer NPN RJ-25 Connection (item 8). - Connect one end of a 6-wire phone cable to the Upstream Peer-to-Peer NPN RJ-25 Connection (item 7) and then connect the other end of the phone cable to the downstream phone jack on the adjacent upstream control. - At each adjacent intermediate control, connect another 6-wire phone cable to the Upstream Peer-to-Peer NPN RJ-25 Connection (item 7) and then connect the other end of that cable to the downstream phone jack on the adjacent upstream control. - At the entry end of the conveyor, do not connect a phone cable to the Upstream Peer-to-Peer NPN RJ-25 Connection (item 7).
+- At the exit end of the conveyor, leave the downstream peer-to-peer NPN RJ-25 connection (item 8) unconnected. - Connect one end of a 6-wire phone cable to the Upstream Peer-to-Peer NPN RJ-25 Connection (item 7) and then connect the other end of the phone cable to the downstream phone jack on the adjacent upstream control. - At each adjacent intermediate control, connect another 6-wire phone cable to the Upstream Peer-to-Peer NPN RJ-25 Connection (item 7) and then connect the other end of that cable to the downstream phone jack on the adjacent upstream control. - At the entry zone control at the most upstream zone, leave the upstream peer-to-peer NPN RJ-25 connection (item 7) unconnected.